shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System Simple.md

 You can double any stat in the spell by doubling the mana cost of the spell.

-You can half any stat (rouned down) in the spell by halving the mana cost of the spell (rounded up).
+You can half any stat (rounded down) in the spell by halving the mana cost of the spell (rounded up).

 You can double / half as many numbers as you want, except numbers that refer to a die type (ex: d6 or d20).